wagtail/wagtail/docs/advanced_tutorial/create-footer_for_all_pages.md

 Now, migrate your database by running the commands `python manage.py makemigrations` and `python manage.py migrate`.
 After migrating your database, reload your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
 You'll get the error _'wagtailsettings' is not a registered namespace_.
 This is because you haven't install the [`wagtail.contrib.settings`](../reference/settings.md) module.

-The `wagtail.contrib.settings` module allows you to define models that hold common settings across all your web pages.
+The `wagtail.contrib.settings` module defines models that hold common settings across all your web pages.
 So, to successfully import the `BaseGenericSetting` and `register_setting`, you must install the `wagtail.contrib.settings` module on your site.
 To install `wagtail.contrib.settings`, go to your `mysite/settings/base.py` file and add `"wagtail.contrib.settings"` to the `INSTALLED_APPS` list.

 Also, you have to register the _settings_ context processor.
 Registering _settings_ context processor makes site-wide settings accessible in your templates.
 To register the _settings_ context processor, modify your `mysite/settings/base.py` file as follows: